 Demand for the Company's temporary and permanent staffing services and risk consulting and internal audit services is largely dependent upon general economic and labor market conditions both domestically and abroad.
-Correspondingly, results of operations were positively impacted by improving global economic conditions during 2013.
-Because of the inherent difficulty in predicting economic trends and the absence of material long-term contracts in any of our business units, future demand for the Company's services cannot be forecasted with certainty.
-We expect total Company results to continue to be impacted by general macroeconomic conditions in 2014.
+Correspondingly, results of operations were positively impacted by improving global economic conditions during 2014.
+Because of the inherent difficulty in predicting economic trends and the absence of material long-term contracts in any of our business units, future demand for the Company's services cannot be forecast with certainty.
+The Company believes it is well positioned to benefit in the current United States macro environment.
+The Company is making investments in people and infrastructure to support business expansion, and is confident in the ability of its field and corporate leadership teams to grow the business.

-The Company's temporary and permanent staffing services business has 345 offices in 42 states, the District of Columbia and 18 foreign countries, while Protiviti has 59 offices in 23 states and 11 foreign countries.
+The Company's temporary and permanent staffing services business has 341 offices in 42 states, the District of Columbia and 18 foreign countries, while Protiviti has 57 offices in 23 states and 11 foreign countries.

 Because fluctuations in foreign currency exchange rates have an impact on the Company's results, the Company provides selected growth percentages below on a constant-currency basis.
-Constant-currency percentages are calculated using as-reported amounts which have been retranslated using foreign currency exchange rates from the prior year's comparable period.
+Constant-currency percentages are calculated using asreported amounts which have been retranslated using foreign currency exchange rates from the prior year's comparable period.